troch/react-state-hoc/README.md

 ### withState(initialState, mapSetStateToProps?, mergeProps?)(BaseComponent)

 Wraps your `BaseComponent` with a stateful component, passing the state into the `BaseComponent` as props.
 By default, state will be spread into the component's props, plus the `setState` function is passed through.
+If you specify a `mapSetStateToProps` function, `setState` will not be passed through.

 Two optional arguments allow you to a) define state creators, and b) customise which props are passed into the `BaseComponent`.